dev-satri/NestJs-Documentation/DTO.md

 }
 ```
 ## 🚨 Best Practices
-✅ Use DTOs in Controllers, not Services.
+✅ Use DTOs in Controllers, not Services. <br>
-✅ Always validate incoming data.
+✅ Always validate incoming data.<br>
-✅ Use @Type() for nested objects to ensure proper transformation.
+✅ Use @Type() for nested objects to ensure proper transformation.<br>
-✅ Avoid using interfaces for DTOs when you need decorators.
+✅ Avoid using interfaces for DTOs when you need decorators.<br>
-✅ Leverage utility types to keep your DTOs DRY (Don't Repeat Yourself).
+✅ Leverage utility types to keep your DTOs DRY (Don't Repeat Yourself).<br>
 ## 📁 Folder Structure Recommendation
 ```
 src/